 Ms. Prendergast is adept at distilling and communicating highly complex technical issues, both in and out of the courtroom.
 She has argued motions and presented witnesses at trial in jurisdictions across the country, and has obtained favorable outcomes for clients at every stage of litigation.
 Ms. Prendergast is often tasked with coordinating fact and expert discovery, and has taken and defended depositions of fact witnesses as well as economic and technical experts.
 She also is a sought-after writer, and she regularly obtains favorable rulings for clients on the papers.

-Ms. Prendergast has received the Wiley W. Manuel Award from the California State Bar for her pro bono contributions.
-She has evaluated potential cases for the California Innocence Project and worked on civil rights matters, including a lawsuit directed at curtailing suppression of free speech at border crossings.
+With an active pro bono practice, Ms. Prendergast has evaluated potential cases for the California Innocence Project, represented tenants seeking to remedy dangerous housing conditions, and worked on civil rights matters in coordination with the ACLU, including a lawsuit aimed at preventing the suppression of free speech at border crossings.

 Ms. Prendergast has worked as a law clerk for the California Attorney General’s Office, and as a legal extern at the Department of Defense General Counsel’s Office for International Affairs.